Sumi101/A.Employee_TrainingEA/README.md

 🔍[More Elements added]...
 ⚠️ Note: The current model is a prototype and does not yet deliver production-level accuracy.
+  - The model is functional but not yet highly accurate.
+  - Predictions may be inconsistent or imprecise, especially on unseen or edge-case data.
 ---
 ---